donrami/ats-cv/README.md

 > [!CAUTION]
 > To avoid generating warnings, the `bookmarks` option in the `hyperref` package must be set during package loading with `\usepackage[bookmarks=false]{hyperref}`.
 You can use `\hypersetup{}` for everything else.

-## Support

-For inquiries or assistance, visit the [Discussions](https://github.com/subidit/rover-resume/discussions) tab.

-Feel free to contribute to the project or provide feedback by opening an issue or submitting a pull request.

-Happy job hunting!

 ## License